nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 #### Setup SAML in Google

 1. Visit the [Web and mobile apps](https://admin.google.com/ac/apps/unified) console in the Google Admin dashboard.
-2. Follow the instructions to create a new SAML application Google's official document to [Set up your own custom SAML application](https://support.google.com/a/answer/6087519?hl=en), pausing at step 6.
+2. Follow Google's official document to [Set up your own custom SAML application](https://support.google.com/a/answer/6087519?hl=en), pausing at step 6.
 3. From step 6 of the instructions, capture the **SSO URL**, **Entity ID**, and **Certificate**.
 You will use these in later steps to configure Nautobot.
 Each of these will be referred to as `GOOGLE_SSO_URL`, `GOOGLE_ENTITY_ID`, and `GOOGLE_CERTIFICATE` respectively.
 4. Skip step 7 in the instructions, as that does not apply here because we will be configuring Nautobot directly.
 5. For step 9 of the instructions under *Service provider details*, provide the following